|Bethania Garage Inc. & Hard Dog Fabrication|

 2) REMOVE THE TRIM PANELS COVERING THE SEAT BELT TOWERS.
 (THESE PIECES ARE CALLED QUARTER TRIM BY MAZDA.)

 First remove the metal cap at the top of the panel just behind the door.
-This is held in place by a threaded fastener that is used to attach the top boot (10mm) and a Phillips head screw on the pre 99 cars.
-The M2 version is similar but an extra rubber molding has been added that is held in place by a plastic insert inside the top of the door jamb and another under the lip of the body just behind the door.
+This is held in place by a threaded fastener that is used to attach the top boot (10mm) and a Phillips head screw on the NA.
+The NB version is similar but an extra rubber molding has been added that is held in place by a plastic insert inside the top of the door jamb and another under the lip of the body just behind the door.

 Remove the weather-stripping that runs along the front edge of the trim panel at the rear of the door opening. (you might find it necessary to loosen the 4 Phillips head screws in the scuff plate that runs along the bottom of the door sill on some early models)